papanikge/tower-of-hanoi/README.md

 tower-of-hanoi
 ==============

-simple functions around the Tower of Hanoi problem
+Simple functions on the Tower of Hanoi problem.
+No AI to solve a disc-peg configuration.
+That's up to you.

+##Usage

+* Open sbcl (I don't know if it works on other implementations).
+* `(load "game.lsp")`
+* Use the `init` function to initialize and the `move` function to move discs.